interseba5/pyls/README.md

 Pyls requires `Python 3.9` or higher.

 ## Unit test
 This repository includes a comprehensive suite of unit tests to validate all major features.
+The tests are made using `pytest` and `pytest-mock`.

 ### How to run tests